 The VHT Action field is set to the value for VHT Compressed Beamforming, specified in VHT Action field values.

 The VHT MIMO Control field is always present in the frame.
-The presence of the VHT Compressed Beamforming Report field and the MU Exclusive Beamforming Report field is dependent on the values of the Remaining Segments and Feedback Type subfields of the VHT MIMO Control field as defined in Table 8-281aj (VHT Compressed Beamforming (#5371)frame fields present).
+The presence and contents of the VHT Compressed Beamforming Report field and the MU Exclusive Beamforming Report field are dependent on the values of the Remaining Segments and Feedback Type subfields of the VHT MIMO Control field (see 8.4.1.46, 8.4.1.47, 8.4.1.48 and 9.31.5).